 Parasite prevention is an important part of your pet’s lifelong health plan.
 This is because fleas, ticks, mosquitoes, and intestinal worms are more than just annoying pests--they can also carry diseases.
 In addition, some of these diseases can infect humans as well as animals.
 At Fox Animal Hospital, we work to stay knowledgeable regarding parasite-borne diseases and the latest treatment options available.
 As ever, your pet’s health and safety is our priority.

-The most common parasites that pets and their owners encounter include:
+The most common parasites that dogs, cats and their owners encounter include:

 These parasites can cause a variety of health problems in their hosts, from gastrointestinal disorders (vomiting and diarrhea) to Lyme disease and heartworm disease.
 Some diseases, such as heartworm and Lyme, can be very dangerous if they aren’t treated quickly.
 Advanced heartworm disease is especially life-threatening, since as heartworms multiply they block the flow of blood through the major arteries to the heart.